 The other type of benefit provided through workers compensation is lost wages.
 Employees who are injured on the job and forced to miss time from work, either for medical treatment or to recover, are entitled to receive a portion of their lost wages.
 In Georgia, employees receive 2/3 of their average weekly pay up to the maximum benefit allowed.
 You will not receive your full salary through workers compensation, but you will be given compensation to offset the time you spent away from work.

-How Do I File a Third Party Lawsuit in Georgia?
+Filing a Third Party Lawsuit in Georgia

 Sometimes it’s necessary to file a lawsuit against a third party that played a role in your workplace injuries.
 For instance, if you were injured because equipment malfunctioned, the manufacturers could be responsible for your injuries.
 You don’t have the option of filing a civil lawsuit against your employer, but you can file a third-party civil lawsuit at the same time you are filing a workers compensation claim.
 The only time you’d be able to file a civil action against your employer is if an action in the workplace was reckless and led to your injuries.
 For instance, if someone intentionally injured you, there might be a civil case.